-Since launching in 2000, Weekday now has stores in 16 countries – but is it ethical and sustainable?
+Since launching in 2000, Weekday now has stores in 16 countries, so we know it’s a successful and popular brand – but is that success supported by ethical and sustainable practises behind the scenes?

 The streetwear store launched in Stockholm at the start of the millennium and was originally called Weekend.
-It was open only at the weekends, but when it grew in popularity it opened up seven days a week and the name changed.
+It was open only at the weekends, but when it grew in popularity it opened up seven days a week and the brand changed the name accordingly.

 Here, we take a look at Weekday’s ethics and sustainability.